 Kashikojima Station

 Kashikojima Station is in the city of Shima, a seaside resort on the scenic Ago Bay in Mie Prefecture.
-Nearby attractions include the Shima Spain Village theme park and boat cruises around the Ago Bay.
+Nearby attractions include the Shima Spain Village theme park and boat cruises around Ago Bay.
 The area is also famous for pearl cultivation.
-Kintetsu Railways run a luxury resort hotel here, the Prime Resort Kashikojima.
-This city is not far from Ise, and might be a good spot to stay at if you are visiting the area with children.
+Shima is not far from Ise, and can be a useful overnight base if you are visiting the area with children.
+If you are considering the former Miyako Resort Shima Bayside Terrace listing, check the current Miyako Hotels & Resorts site before planning around it, because the old property link no longer resolves to a hotel page.

 Trains bound for Kashikojima are emblazoned with characters from the Shima Spain Village